bbauska/zombiePolitics/README.md

 equality, freedom, and social justice.
-As Americans, we must choose now whether to fall back into a pit of despair and death, ever widening to contain all but the immensely rich and powerful, or to move forward as politicized individuals and organized communities into a fixture rooted in and sustained by democratic prin­ ciples.
-The "not yet" of this presently unknown iilture demands of us that we con­ nect thoughtiiil critique and outrage to a notion of realizable hope and that we heed a rallying cry for justice against a zombie politics in which democracy has been reduced to a graveyard for the hyper-dead.
-Hopefully, the voices of reason and jus­ tice will recognize how serious this threat to democracy really is, and when they do, they will surely understand what Gil Scott-Heron meant when he talked about win­ ter in America.</p>
+As Americans, we must choose now whether to fall back into a pit of despair and death, ever widening to contain all but the immensely rich and powerful, or to move forward as politicized individuals and organized communities into a fixture rooted in and sustained by democratic prin­ciples.
+The "not yet" of this presently unknown iilture demands of us that we con­nect thought with critique and outrage to a notion of realizable hope and that we heed a rallying cry for justice against a zombie politics in which democracy has been reduced to a graveyard for the hyper-dead.
+Hopefully, the voices of reason and jus­tice will recognize how serious this threat to democracy really is, and when they do, they will surely understand what Gil Scott-Heron meant when he talked about win­ter in America.</p>